technomada/cloud-from-scratch/local-node/local-node-raspbian-setup.md

 Location: Follow these instructions on your **LOCAL NODE**

 Download the pi os iso.
+See https://www.raspberrypi.org/downloads/  (The minimal image.
-See https://www.raspberrypi.org/downloads/ (2020-05-27-raspios-buster-lite-armhf.zip at the time of this tutorial)
+2020-05-27-raspios-buster-lite-armhf.zip at the time of this tutorial)

 Create the bootable sdcard